rapi3/mqtt-email/README.md

 a: Because for Dahua EZIP camera don't exist until now an integration for IOT and you can't integrate in HA (untill now)

 q: what it does ?
-a: read emails sent by cctv camera, search for alarm string and if found it publish MQTT message in camera topic.
+a: parse emails sent by cctv camera, search for alarm string and if found it publish MQTT message in camera topic.

 q: can work for any camera ?
 a: yes with minimum modification on string to find it will work for any camera that can send email when it detect motion